Szedann/old.szedann.github.io/articles/articles-md/ztmGeo.md

 # V1
 ## discovery

-around march 2021 I was looking around the gov open data website and discovered that the city of Warsaw (Which is where i live) has an open [API](http://api.um.warszawa.pl/).
+around March 2021 I was looking around the gov open data website and discovered that the city of Warsaw (Which is where I live) has an open [API](http://api.um.warszawa.pl/).

-Resource that I found the most interesting was obviously [buses and trams online](https://api.um.warszawa.pl/files/9fae6f84-4c81-476e-8450-6755c8451ccf.pdf).
+The resource that I found the most interesting was [buses and trams online](https://api.um.warszawa.pl/files/9fae6f84-4c81-476e-8450-6755c8451ccf.pdf).

 ## first app